DanielOgorchock/ST_Anything/README.md

 - Contact Sensor  (Magnetic Door Switch)
 - Door Control (i.e. Garage Door Contact Sensor + Relay Output) - New!
 See 'ST_Anything_Doors' example
 - RCSwitch Control (i.e. Radio Control Switch) - New!
 See 'ST_Anything_RCSwitch' example (Requires RCSwitch library, see below)
+- Thermocouple Temperature Measurement (via the Adafruit MAX31855 library)

 Note: Attempting to use all of these at once on an Arduino UNO is likely to result in running out of SRAM on the UNO (the UNO only has 2 kilobytes of RAM.)
 Using an Arduino MEGA 2560 with 8 kilobytes of SRAM is recommended if you want to run everything at once.

 ## Overview
-ST_Anything consists of four parts:
+ST_Anything (original example) consists of four parts:
 - The ST_Anything.ino Arduino sketch
 - The ST_Anything Arduino library
 - The SmartThings (ThingShield) library - A modified, more efficient version